python-microscopy/python-microscopy/docs/Contributing.rst

 **Writing documentation is a great way to get involved**, even if you are not an expert coder.
 If you had difficulty getting something to work, but then found a solution, **please write it up** and submit!
 If coding as `.rst` is a bit scary, you can also submit documentation by opening a feature request and attaching a .docx or .pdf.
-Documentation submitted this way may take several months before we manage to re-format it and include, but is still immensely valuable.
+Documentation submitted this way may take several months before we manage to re-format it, but is still immensely valuable (we'll make it available as .pdf in the interim).

 Licensing
 =========